Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Problem Formulation and Design

 \subsection{Discussions}

-\textbf{Feedback latency.} Collecting feedback is not an instantaneous procedure.
-If we update the retransmission parameter at the beginning of the communication round $T$, we have collected feedback on its effectiveness at the end of round $T$+1.
-Node first locally measure performance for an entire round, and share their statistics in the following round.
-Thus, collecting feedback always take two communication rounds, assuming enough data slots are available during a round.
+\textbf{Feedback latency.} Devices share their local performance measured prior to their data slot, while the coordinator executes its DQN at the end of a round and shares the new value at the beginning of the next round.
+If interference starts during a round, only the later transmitting devices can report its effects.
+Thus, Dimmer takes one round to adapt to interference reported before the end of the round, or two rounds if more feedback is required.
 We note that although Dimmer's latency has no strong dependency on the number of nodes, the round periodicity might increase for large deployments.

 \textbf{Scalability.} Our DQN does not require feedback from all nodes: we use the K-lowest-reliability devices as input to the DQN.
-Thus, Dimmer scales to deployments with varying number of devices without the need to change its architecture.
+Thus, Dimmer scales to deployments with varying numbers of devices without the need to change its architecture.
 Similarly, Dimmer does not require all devices to provide their feedback; it is possible to define a subset of nodes that will not be accounted in the interference evaluation.
 This, however, might leave some part of the network unprotected against localized interference.

 \textbf{Centralized adaptivity.} Interference near the coordinator can be harmful in centralized approaches.
 However, like other LWB-class protocols, Dimmer requires nodes to receive the schedule packet to participate during the round.
 In case a node missed a schedule slot, it will simply set its $N_{TX}$ to the global value once a schedule packet is received.